opensource-observer/oso/apps/docs/docs/contribute/project-data.md

 ## Bulk Updates

----

-To make bulk updates, we recommend cloning the [OSS Directory](https://github.com/opensource-observer/oss-directory) repo and making changes locally.
+To make bulk updates, we recommend cloning the [oss-directory](https://github.com/opensource-observer/oss-directory) repo and making changes locally.
 Then, submit a complete set of project updates via one pull request.

 Given that the project data may come in all sorts of formats, we have not included a script that will work for all cases.
 We have included a [few scripts](https://github.com/opensource-observer/oss-directory/tree/main/src/scripts) as examples.
 These take CSV, TOML, or JSON files that contain a list of projects and associated artifacts.